 One arrested after elderly woman found living in infested bed

-BATON ROUGE - Police arrested one when investigators were tipped off to an elderly woman living in an abusive situation.
+BATON ROUGE - Police arrested one person when investigators were tipped off to an elderly woman living in an abusive situation.

 Investigators with the Baton Rouge Police Department received a report of a woman living in an abusive situation on Washington Street.
 When officials arrived at the home, enforcement with the Elderly Protection Service saw the victim lying in bed, wearing only a diaper filled with feces, according to arrest documents.